PASUNURIDEVARAJ/Netflix-GPT/README.md

  - Registered TMDB API & created an app to get Token access
  - Get the data  from now playing movies list API
  - Custom Hook for nowPlayingMovies
- - Updated the store with movies data
+ - Updated store with movies Data from TMDB API
- - Planning for Main container and secondaryContainer
+ - Planning for the Main container and Secondary Container
- - Fetch data for trailer video and updated store with video data
+ - Created the background movie trailer through TMDB API
- - Embedded Youtube video and make it autoplay and mute -Build Secondary Container
+ - Embedded Youtube video and make it autoplay and mute
+ - updated Secondary Container with
+ - Movie List
+ - movie Card
+ - Image CDN URL

 # Features